 How A Tighter Mortgage Industry Will Affect Housing

-When you put all this information together, it’s logical to make the assumption that the housing market should slow down.
+With the state of the mortgage industry still relatively tight, lenders are acting as a healthy throttle towards massive demand for real estate today.
 So long as tighter lending standards are in place, there will be less capital available to buy property.
-Banks are nervous and rightly so.
+Banks are very cautious and rightly so.

 The lower the loan-to-value ratio (higher the down payment), the higher the priced home a person can buy.
 For example, a person can afford a $2,765,600 home using a conforming loan if he puts down $2,000,001, for a 72.32% downpayment.
 The loan-to-value ratio is the inverse, or 27.68%.